PublicRelay/repro-kafka-newrelic-oom/README.md

 # repro-kafka-newrelic-oom
 Reproducible Use-Case for Memory Leaking issue detected after switching PublicRelay application to newrelic-agent-8.1.0.
-(Intended to be used to submit this reprto to newrelic engineering team for investigation)
+(Intended to be used to submit this repro to newrelic engineering team for investigation)

 # Reproducible user-case for Newrelic Kafka OOM